-Life is about discovering ourselves, and being a leader means there is a need to strive and become better than we are, and helping everything and everyone around us to become better too.
+Life is about discovering ourselves, and being a leader means there is a need to strive and become better than we already are.
+The ability to help everyone around us to become better too.

-I hope that these Leadership quotes do not only inspire you, but also motivate you, encourage you and empower you to be your best version yet.
+I hope that these Leadership quotes not only inspire you but also motivate you, encourage you and empower you to be your best version yet.

-The 100 Most valuable Leadership Quotes of All Time.
+100 Most Valuable Leadership Quotes of All Time.

 My job as a leader is to make sure everyone in the company has great opportunities, and that they feel they’re having a meaningful impact. – Larry Page.